This is a carousel of various images or videos. Use Next and Previous buttons to navigate.

-- Light a chimney starter that is filled ¾ of the way with charcoal and wait until it is ashed over.
+Light a chimney starter that is filled ¾ of the way with briquettes and wait until it is ashed over.

-- Fill the bottom ring of the smoker about halfway up to the first circle with unlit charcoal; this will be equivalent to one chimney starter.
+Fill the bottom ring of the smoker about halfway up to the first circle with unlit briquettes; this will be equivalent to one chimney starter.

-- Dump the lit charcoal on the unlit and let it kindle for 5-10 minutes.
+Dump the lit briquettes on the unlit and let it kindle for 5-10 minutes.
 Put the smoker back together and place about 2-3 liters of water in the water pan.
 Set the bottom vents to about a quarter of the way open and keep the lid vent halfway open.

-- Preheat for 10-15 minutes until the smoker stabilizes at your desired temperature.
-Get our guide here on temperature ranges.
+Preheat for 10-15 minutes until the smoker stabilizes at your desired temperature.
+Use your Weber Connect to monitor the temperature while you smoke.

 When is it done?

-- Before you carve into that beautiful bird, share your pictures on social media with us!
+Before you carve into that beautiful bird, share your pictures on social media with us!